Looking for an epic 2 week Tanzania itinerary that combines adventure, safaris and beach time? I’ve got you covered!

 Health and vaccinations

 Visit a doctor before you travel to Tanzania so they can advise any required vaccinations or recommended medications.
-Before a big trip, I visit a specialist travel doctor rather than a GP.
+Before a big trip, I visit a specialist travel doctor rather than a regular GP.

 Tanzania has some malaria areas, so ask your doctor whether you need to take medication.
 Full disclosure: I did not take any malaria medication on my trip to East Africa.
 However, I used to live in a malaria-risk country, so I’m very aware of the risks.
 I took steps to prevent bites during my time in Tanzania.
 Pack plenty of repellent, sleep under mosquito nets (all hotels and lodges provide these) and cover up in the evening.

-I always buy travel insurance.
-World Nomads offers simple and flexible travel insurance.
+I ALWAYS buy travel insurance.
 Luckily, I had no issues on my trip to East Africa and didn’t need to use my insurance.
+Travel Insurance Master is a good one-stop-shop to compare policies across various providers.

 Pack a good first-aid kit with any medications you need while travelling.
 I always pack pain-relief medication (like Nurofen or Ibuprofen), Pepto-Bismol or peptosyl for tummy troubles, Imodium, antiseptic cream, antibiotics (prescribed by a doctor) and Band-Aids.